StanislavBadyoukov/rsschool-cv/cv.md

 *JS
 *HTML&CSS
 *React (begginer)
+*Angular (begginer)
+*C# .NET
-5. Code exaцmple:
+5. Code example:
 ```
 function multiply(a, b){
   return a * b
 }
 ```
+6. Some pet-projects of mine:
-6. phonebook-angular (HTML,Angular,C#,.NET)
+phonebook-angular (HTML,Angular,C#,.NET)
 [https://github.com/StanislavBadyoukov/phonebook-angular]
+7. Education:
-7. Finished VSTU as software engineer.
+Finished VSTU as software engineer.
 Had many attempts to study different frameworks, but never had enough time and will to finish 'em.
-8. B2-C1 (I had very much practice incoming from videogames and catering shifts as a bartender)
+8. My English level is about B2-C1 (I had very much practice incoming from videogames and catering shifts as a bartender)